- June 4, 2021

 The “old heads” of the millennial generation, those that are pushing 40, can definitely recall a childhood spent outdoors, with fewer video game options and certainly no cell phones.

-What Does This Mean For Millennials & Crypto?
+What Does This Mean For Millennials & Cryptocurrency?

 Well, it means that although some of the older millennials existed in a pre-technology takeover, and therefore experienced the development of these technologies first hand.
 The younger millennials?
 Well, much like Gen Z, many of them were brought into a world with a pre-existing, dependence on technology, born “with tablets in hand”.